‘Alright, mate?’ I said, as Half-life answered one of his phones.

 We’d imagined the nearby Nag’s Head might be showing it but the big screen was resolutely turned off so we headed up to The Rye and were pleased to see a big screen flickering through the window as we approached.
 TV football often falls victim to gentrification (take Herne Hill, for example, where there is now nowhere left that shows it) so hats off to The Rye, where we joined a mixed crowd of interested casual observers which Half-life proceeded to unnerve with vociferous support for Liverpool.

 Coincidentally, John The Unicorn is in the building to the far left in the Rye Lane monkey parade photo above, which feels somehow as it should be.
-By the time we made it back there, the downstairs bar area was already busy so we headed upstairs where there was a more intimate loungy feel with a feature window at the back that we mistook for a mirror, possibly due to a spliff outside The Rye.
+By the time we made it back there, the downstairs bar area was already busy so we headed to the upstairs back room where there was a more intimate lounge feel, with sofas, pictures of horses and a feature window at the back that we mistook for a mirror, possibly due to a spliff outside The Rye.

 ‘But you can see houses through it, can’t you?’